rogernogueraplanesas/portugal-weather-analysis/README.md

 </div>
 <br>

-Once imported, the new points layer (stations' data) and the QGIS project's multipolygon information were merged by means of the 'intersection' tool from QGIS, which intersects two selected layers, creating a new one containing all of their data.
-This new layer's informaion was then exported as a new CSV file to work with.
+Once imported, the new points layer (stations' data) and the QGIS project's multipolygon layer were merged by means of the 'intersection' tool from QGIS, which intersects two selected layers creating a new one containing all of their data combined.
+This new layer's information was then exported as a new CSV file to work with.

 > [!NOTE]
 > Both the multipolygonal layers and the imported points layer were using the `EPSG:4326 - WGS 84` Coordinate Reference System (CRS).